WOMEN’S NATIONAL TEAM PROGRAM

 To be considered for a Senior National Card, an athlete must:

-• Have been selected to the Senior National Team athlete pool following the initial selection/carding camps to be held in B.C. in late May and in Ontario in mid-June.
+- Have been selected to the Senior National Team athlete pool following the initial selection/carding camp to be held in June/early July.

 Senior National cards awarded to athletes who meet the national criteria for Senior Cards for the first time are called C1 Cards and are funded at the Development Card level.